mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 ## Demo

-A DashboardLayout comes with a configurable header and sidebar with navigation.
+A DashboardLayout has a configurable header and sidebar with navigation.

 {{"demo": "DashboardLayoutBasic.js", "height": 500, "iframe": true}}